department-of-veterans-affairs/va.gov-team/platform/engineering/frontend/managing-dependencies-with-dependabot.md

 ## Overview

-This is a decision making process to choose the most efficient automated dependency upgrade product.

-Based on this [evaluation of automated dependency upgrade products](https://github.com/department-of-veterans-affairs/va.gov-team/issues/9537).
-The final decision is to go with `Dependabot`

-## Objective

-To be able to rely on a automated dependency upgrade manager

-## Background

-`Dependabot` was initially installed in `vets-website` but it wasn't doing anything.
-There was no action by `Dependabot`, therefore, we started looking at alternatives.

-[This ticket](https://github.com/department-of-veterans-affairs/va.gov-team/issues/9537) has an evaluation of Depfu, Renovate and Dependabot.

-`dependabot` has good settings and also [it's been integrated into GitHub](https://dependabot.com/blog/hello-github/).

-## Specifics

-`dependabot` uses a configuration file, `dependabot.yml`, that lives at the root of each repository to handle the dependencies for that repo.
+Dependabot is an automated dependency management tool.
+It uses a configuration file, `dependabot.yml`, that lives at the root of each repository to handle the dependencies for that repo.

 ### `dependabot.yml` file located inside the `.github` folder